CloudLabs-MOC/CloudLabs-SEED/Network-Security/ARP-Cache-Poisoning-Attack-Lab/ARP-Cache-Poisoning-Attack-Lab.md

 pdst            : IPField               = (’0.0.0.0’)
 ```

-In this task, we have three machines (containers), A, B, and M. We use M as the attacker machine.
-We
-would like to cause A to add a fake entry to its ARP cache, such that B’s IP address is mapped to M’s MAC
+&emsp; In this task, we have three machines (containers), A, B, and M. We use M as the attacker machine.
+We would like to cause A to add a fake entry to its ARP cache, such that B’s IP address is mapped to M’s MAC address.
-address.
 We can check a computer’s ARP cache using the following command.
-If you want to look at the
-ARP cache associated with a specific interface, you can use the `-i `option.
+If you want to look at the ARP cache associated with a specific interface, you can use the `-i `option.
 ```
 $ arp -n
 Address     HWtype      HWaddress           Flags Mask   Iface 10.0.2.1    ether       52:54:00:12:35:00   C            enp0s 10.0.2.3    ether       08:00:27:48:f4:0b   C            enp0s
 ```
-There are many ways to conduct ARP cache poisoning attack.
-Students need to try the following three
-methods, and report whether each method works or not.
+&emsp; There are many ways to conduct ARP cache poisoning attack.
+Students need to try the following three methods, and report whether each method works or not.

-- **Task 1.A (using ARP request)**.On host M, construct an ARP request packet to map B’s IP address
-    to M’s MAC address.
+- **Task 1.A (using ARP request)**.
+On host M, construct an ARP request packet to map B’s IP address to M’s MAC address.
 Send the packet to A and check whether the attack is successful or not.

 - **Task 1.B (using ARP reply)**.
-On host M, construct an ARP reply packet to map B’s IP address to
-    M’s MAC address.
+On host M, construct an ARP reply packet to map B’s IP address to M’s MAC address.
 Send the packet to A and check whether the attack is successful or not.
-Try the
-    attack under the following two scenarios, and report the results of your attack:
+Try the attack under the following two scenarios, and report the results of your attack:
        - Scenario 1: B’s IP is already in A’s cache.
        - Scenario 2: B’s IP is not in A’s cache.
-You can use the command "`arp -d a.b.c.d`" to
-          remove the ARP cache entry for the IP address `a.b.c.d`.
+You can use the command "`arp -d a.b.c.d`" to remove the ARP cache entry for the IP address `a.b.c.d`.

-- **Task 1.C (using ARP gratuitous message)**.On host M, construct an ARP gratuitous packet, and use
-    it to map B’s IP address to M’s MAC address.
-Please launch the attack under the same two scenarios
-    as those described in Task 1.B.
+- **Task 1.C (using ARP gratuitous message)**.
+On host M, construct an ARP gratuitous packet, and use it to map B’s IP address to M’s MAC address.
+Please launch the attack under the same two scenarios as those described in Task 1.B.
+<Br><Br>
 ARP gratuitous packet is a special ARP request packet.
-It is used when a host machine needs to
-    update outdated information on all the other machine’s ARP cache.
-The gratuitous ARP packet has
-    the following characteristics:
+It is used when a host machine needs to update outdated information on all the other machine’s ARP cache.
+The gratuitous ARP packet has the following characteristics:

-    - The source and destination IP addresses are the same, and they are the IP address of the host
-          issuing the gratuitous ARP.
+    - The source and destination IP addresses are the same, and they are the IP address of the host issuing the gratuitous ARP.
-    - The destination MAC addresses in both ARP header and Ethernet header are the broadcast MAC
+    - The destination MAC addresses in both ARP header and Ethernet header are the broadcast MAC address (`ff:ff:ff:ff:ff:ff`).
-          address (`ff:ff:ff:ff:ff:ff`).
     - No reply is expected.

 ## 4 Task 2: MITM Attack on Telnet using ARP Cache Poisoning